tnt/text_hyphen_rails/Readme.md

 `text_hyphen :content` adds a `content_hyph`-method to your model that returns the hyphenated value of `content` (e.g. `@post.content_hyph`).

+There is also an `html_hyphen`-method which does the same but doesn't hyphenate HTML tags.

 ## Settings

 You can specify a number of settings globally or per method(s).